 Cheree is the owner and of Feats, which has campuses in New Plymouth, Stratford and Hawera.
 Cheree is also the chairperson for the Taranaki Tertiary Providers.

-Lisa is the Regional Manager Taranaki for TSB Bank.
+Lisa is the Regional Manager Taranaki for TSB.
 She has spent her professional career in leadership, including 10 years in executive positions contributing to the growth and success of a number of NZ sales organisations and financial institutions.
 Lisa has a lifelong passion for coaching conversations that help others find their most rewarding professional lives.
 She believes positive change comes from strong collaboration.

 Andy’s role allows him to interact with many different business segments and sizes all over New Zealand.